 Of all the ways to lose weight, drinking water may be one of the easiest.
 It's calorie-free, helps fill you up and may even help your body burn more calories.
-While there's no set total amount you should drink each day specific for weight loss, drinking 2 cups before each meal seems to be very effective at helping people lose unwanted pounds.
-Before you start guzzling, though, talk to your doctor or consult a dietitian to help you tweak your entire diet to help you get results you want.
+While there's no set amount you should drink each day for weight loss, drinking 2 cups before each meal can help you shed unwanted pounds.

 Drinking water can help you lose weight, whether you're restricting your calories or not.
-Consuming 2 cups of water before a meal helped a group of obese adults lose 2 pounds over a 12-week period without making any other changes to their usual intake, according to a 2015 clinical study published in Obesity.
-If you're following a weight-loss diet, drinking 2 cups of water before each meal may help you lose even more weight, according to a 2010 clinical study published in Obesity.
-This study compared the effects of drinking or not drinking water before a meal on a group of obese adults following a low-calorie diet, and it found the water drinkers lost 4 more pounds than those who didn't drink the water before meals over the 12-week study time frame.
+Consuming 2 cups of water before a meal helped a group of adults with obesity lose 2 pounds over a 12-week period without making any other changes to their usual intake, according to a September 2015 clinical study published in the journal Obesity.

 How Water Supports Fat Loss

 Drinking 2 cups of water before each meal is a good place to start.
-However, you may need to drink more or less depending on a number of factors such as your age, gender, how active you are, the temperature, what you eat, the types of medications you take and medical conditions.
-In general, you need 4 cups of water for every 50 pounds of body weight, according to Clemson Cooperative Extension.
+However, you may need to drink more or less, depending on a number of factors, such as your age, gender, how active you are, the temperature, what you eat, the types of medications you take and medical conditions.
+In general, you need 4 cups of water for every 50 pounds of body weight, according to the Clemson Cooperative Extension.
 So a person weighing 175 pounds would need 14 cups.

-Talk to your doctor to help you determine your daily water needs not just for weight loss but overall health.
+Talk to your doctor to help you determine your daily water needs not just for weight loss, but also overall health.
 Drinking an adequate amount of water each day keeps your body hydrated, supports the delivery of nutrients, promotes muscle strength and keeps your skin and organs moist.

 If plain water is just too plain, use herbs, veggies and fruit to add natural flavor.
 Make your own spa water to drink throughout the day by filling a pitcher with water and ice and adding slices of cucumber and mint, lemon and oranges or strawberries and limes.
 If you like bubbles in your liquids, seltzer water works just fine.
 Add flavor with a spritz of lemon or drop of 100-percent cranberry juice.